eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

    times when the process is pre-empted or blocked by a mutex (e.g. 6 times);
--  The percentage of time spent executing user code and the percentage of time spent executing kernel code in a specific thread (e.g. spent almost 0% of the time executing the user code and 5% executing kernel code in thread "ping").
+-  The percentage of time spent executing user code and the percentage of time spent executing the kernel code in a specific thread (e.g. spent almost 0% of the time executing the user code and 5% executing kernel code in thread "ping").